TheIanConner/PromotionTasksDemo_UI/README.md

 A web application for music artists and labels to manage their release promotion tasks.
 This platform helps track and organize promotional activities for music releases.

+Can be viewed running on Azure agaisnt the hosted API, at: https://ambitious-desert-0df541703.6.azurestaticapps.net

+(Login with "Ian Conner" and any password)

 ## Features

 - **User Authentication**: Login system for artists